 The ballast you see on railways today will almost certainly be of a consistent size and colour and made from crushed Granite but it hasn’t always been this way.
 The choice of material has evolved over time.

-In 18th and 19th century, when railways started, ballast was often sand, broken bricks, clay or, frequently, Ash.
+In the 18th and 19th century, when railways started, ballast was often sand, broken bricks, clay or, frequently, Ash.
 In America, they even tried oyster shells.

 But these materials were found wanting.
 Sand washed away, not good, while Ash went out of fashion and supplies ran short with the passing of steam engines.

-If you want your model railway to look credible you’ll need honour the type – and hence colour – of ballast used in the era your trains are set in.
+If you want your model railway to look credible you’ll need to honour the type – and hence colour – of ballast used in the era your trains are set in.
 (If you’re interested in why ballast is called ballast, see The Origins Of Ballast).

 Compare the pictures here for example.

-The impressive QuarryLane XL (left) is set in modern era with the classic grey ballast while the beautiful Priorsfield, Severn-Wash Line layout (above) is set in previous times and has a slightly different texture and colour ballast.
+The impressive QuarryLane XL (left) is set in the modern era with the classic grey ballast while the beautiful Priorsfield, Severn-Wash Line layout (above) is set in previous times and has a slightly different texture and colour ballast.

-Thankfully, the model railway suppliers are fully up to speed and while grey ballast is the most common available, the main scatter manufacturers – Woodland Scenics and Bosch offer good ranges of different colours and sizes of ballast material.
+Thankfully, the model railway suppliers are fully up to speed and while grey ballast is the most commonly available, the main scatter manufacturers – Woodland Scenics and Bosch offer good ranges of different colours and sizes of ballast material.